In the previous article, we learned about the delegates and their types. Now in this article, we are going to discuss the ‘generic delegates in C#‘.

 Func delegate in C#

-Func is a generic delegate that is available in the System namespace.
+The Func is a generic delegate that is available in the System namespace.

 It can take up to 16 input parameters of the same or different data types and one out parameter.

-The input parameters are optional but the out parameter is mandatory to pass in the Func delegate.
+- The input parameters are optional, but the out parameter is mandatory to pass in the Func delegate.

-Func delegate can be also used with the anonymous method and the lambda expression.
+- Func delegate can also be used with the anonymous method and the lambda expression.

 We can use Func delegate to point those methods which can take zero, one or more input parameters, and return some value.